Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Introduction

 \section{Introduction}

-Stellar chemical abundances act as a fossil record of the interstellar medium (ISM) from the time the star is formed given that a star's atmospheric abundances generally do not change over its lifetime.
+Stellar chemical abundances act as a fossil record of the interstellar medium (ISM) from the time a star is formed, given that a star's atmospheric abundances are not expected to change over its lifetime, aside from mass-transfer events and evolutionary changes on the giant branch.
 Therefore, it is generally true that more metal-poor stars formed at earlier times when the Universe contained fewer metals.
 Furthermore, the detailed chemical composition of metal-poor stars can illuminate the early chemical evolution of the Universe that resulted from the lives and deaths of the first generations of stars.

-Many studies of metal-poor stars have focused on the Galactic halo, where the metallicity distribution function is dominated by metal-poor stars \citep[e.g.,][]{Frebel2015}.
-These studies have found a significant fraction of metal-poor stars in the halo that exhibit high levels of carbon enhancement ([C/Fe] $>$ + 0.7) and have been dubbed carbon-enhanced metal-poor (CEMP) stars \citep[e.g.,][]{Beers1992,Beers2005,Christlieb2008}.
-This fraction increases with decreasing metallicity in the Galactic halo, with carbon-enhanced stars making up 10--30\% of stars with [Fe/H]<--2 and $\approx$80\% of stars with [Fe/H]<--4 \citep{Lucatello2006,Lee2013,Placco2014,Yoon2018}.
-However, as shown in \citet{Arentsen2022}, it can be difficult to compare these fractions across CEMP samples, given the various selection effects and systematic biases in the abundance analysis.
+Many studies of metal-poor stars have focused on the Galactic halo, where the metallicity distribution function is dominated by metal-poor stars \citep[e.g.,][]{Beers2005,Frebel2015}.
+These studies have found a significant fraction of metal-poor stars in the halo that exhibit high levels of carbon enhancement ([C/Fe] $>$ +0.7), and are referred to as carbon-enhanced metal-poor (CEMP) stars \citep[e.g.,][]{Beers1992,Beers2005,Christlieb2008}.
+This fraction increases with decreasing metallicity in the Galactic halo, with CEMP stars making up 10--30\% of stars with [Fe/H] < --2 and $\approx$ 80\% of stars with [Fe/H] < --4 \citep{Lucatello2006,Lee2013,Placco2014,Yoon2018}.
+However, as cautioned by \citet{Arentsen2022}, it can be difficult to compare these fractions across different samples of CEMP stars, given the various selection effects and differences in the abundance analysis from study to study.

-Further analysis of CEMP stars have identified a number of subclasses.
-A significant fraction of CEMP stars also exhibit enhancement in slow neutron-capture ($s$-process) elements, and are thus called CEMP-$s$ stars \citep{Beers2005}.
-There are also CEMP-$r$ stars, which show enhancements in rapid neutron-capture ($r$-process) elements, CEMP-$r$/$s$. which exhibit enhancements in both $r$- and $s$-process elements \citep{Gull2018}, and CEMP-$i$ stars, which show enhancement in intermediate neutron capture (i-process) elements \citep{Frebel2018}.
-Lastly, there are CEMP-no stars which do not exhibit $s$-, $r$-, or $i$-process enhancements \citep{Norris2013}.
-CEMP-$r$(/$s$) and CEMP-$i$ stars are rare, while CEMP-no and CEMP-$s$ stars are the most common.
+Further analysis of CEMP stars have identified a number of sub-classes \citep{Beers2005}.
+A significant fraction of CEMP stars exhibit enhancements of slow neutron-capture ($s$-process) elements (such as Ba), and are thus called CEMP-$s$ stars.
+There also exist small numbers of CEMP-$r$ stars, which show enhancements in rapid neutron-capture ($r$-process) elements (such as Eu), CEMP-$r$/$s$ stars, which exhibit enhancements in both $r$- and $s$-process elements \citep{Gull2018}, and CEMP-$i$ stars, which exhibit enhancements of intermediate neutron-capture ($i$-process) elements \citep{Frebel2018}.
+The CEMP-no sub-class of stars does not exhibit over-abundances of neutron-capture elements.
+The CEMP-$r$, CEMP-$r$/$s$, and CEMP-$i$ sub-classes are sparsely populated in extant samples, while the CEMP-$s$ and CEMP-no stars are the most common (see, e.g., \citealt{zepeda2023}).